kubernetes-sigs/kustomize/examples/valueAdd.md

 Make a transformer, which at the moment has no equivalent directive in the kustomization file.

-It's purpose will be more
+Its purpose will be more evident momentarily.
-evident momentarily.

 <!-- @makeTransformerDir @testAgainstLatestRelease -->
 ```